 Estelle Oddo, 58, was found dead in her apartment on October 23, 1966.
 Mrs. Oddo lived on the first floor of an apartment building just west of Miami Shores in unincorporated Dade County.
 An anonymous caller to the Dade County Sheriff’s Office reported a burglary in progress.
 Responding deputies found Mrs. Oddo bound, gagged, and bruised from a scuffle.
 She had suffocated on the gagging.

 Items apparently stolen included personal jewelry and her late husband’s European firearm.
 The intruder had entered Mrs. Oddo’s apartment through the rear sliding glass door.

 In the apartment two doors down lived George DeFeis and his alleged wife Shirley.
 However Shirley was actually Shirley Cacciatore.
 Also known as Shirley Poveromo, mother of Anita Poveromo.
-While Mr. and Mrs. DeFeis were being questioned in their apartment, Joe Cacciatore walked in – he apparently had a key or was otherwise welcome as a frequent “guest”.
+Just two years later, young Anita would also be deceased – officially from a heroin overdose.
+We believe otherwise….